wdv4758h/pypy-extradoc/blog/draft/stm-oct2013.rst

 Hi all,

-the sprint in London was a lot of fun and very fruitful.
+The sprint in London was a lot of fun and very fruitful.
 In the last update on STM, Armin was working on improving and specializing the automatic barrier placement.
 There is still a lot to do in that area, but that work is merged now.
 Specializing and improving barrier placement